demarcod1/librarianz-scripts/README.md

 ### To create Red Vest Folders

 1. Edit the redvest.json file to contain the name of the new folder you wish to add along with the list of chartz that will be rehearsed.
-2. Run `python3 redvest_creator.py` in the terminal.
+2. Run `python3 librarianz_script -s redvest_creator` in the terminal.

 #### Notes
 1. If you wish to have the new folders appear in a new location, you will need to change the `parent-name` field reflect the name of the directory in which to place the new redvest folder.